 And great grocery deals are happening this week, too.
 Steak, hamburger, chicken, corn, watermelon and hamburger buns are all on sale right now.
 Be sure to check out your local grocery fliers for all the holiday deals.

 Independence Day is fast approaching, so create your own 4th of July menu using any of the Patriotic Chef's recipes above.
-I guarantee your guest will need to chase down the flavorful culinary fireworks you serve with iced tea and a lemon slice, a glass of chilled Chardonnay, and a frosty bottle of beer.
-Bring it on!
+I guarantee your guest will need to chase down the flavorful culinary fireworks you serve with iced tea and a lemon slice, a glass of chilled Chardonnay, or a frosty bottle of beer.
+Pop a cork and bring it on!